 A quality pillow does more than prop up your head; it provides ergonomic support for your entire body, whatever your preferred sleep position may be.
 When shopping for a new pillow, however, do keep your sleep position―back, stomach, or side―in mind, as it’s a determining factor in the ideal level of firmness.
 The best bed pillows are crafted to maintain their firmness night after night.
 You’ll also find a range of materials on the market, so you can choose a pillow that’s comfortable and even hypoallergenic for easy breathing.
 Read on for the factors and features to consider while shopping and to learn what makes the following pillows high-quality recommendations.
+Plus, find out how one of them performed in our hands-on test.

 - BEST OVERALL: Beckham Hotel Collection Gel Pillow (2-Pack)